hnvivek/Text-summarizer/README.md

 Summarises the text to three level short, Medium and long

-App deployed on heroku cloud.
+App deployed on heroku cloud: https://skimview.herokuapp.com/